jvmiert/visage/readme.md

 Map{
     type (string):
         One of the following:
-            - "create" -> for room creation
+            - "offer"     -> to communicate the browser's offer to the server
-            - "candidate" -> when backend receives a candidate
-            - "answer" -> when backend receives an answer clientID (string) roomID (string) payload
+            - "candidate" -> when backend receives a candidate clientID (string) roomID (string) payload